 A Level requires students to develop a range of skills which many may consider essential in the modern world.
 Through the medium of exciting subject matter spanning diverse themes and places and varied contexts and environments, students gain a thorough and well-informed understanding of physical and human geography and a clear grasp of the challenges and debates that preoccupy the modern world.

-Entry Requirements: Minimum B grade at GCSE
+Entry Requirements: Minimum grade 6 at GCSE

 The Geography Department is committed to a range of extra-curricular events that encourage school-wide enthusiasm for the subject.
 We regularly attend talks at the Geographical Association and the Royal Geographical Society and also invite experts to present talks at Harrodian.
 The highlight of our extracurricular programme is the annual overseas trip.
 Recent destinations have included Iceland, Morocco and Sicily.